learn-co-curriculum/phase-3-common-data-types/README.md

 ```

 Unlike JavaScript, you cannot use the dot notation to access keys on hashes
-&mdash; only the bracket notation will work:
+— only the bracket notation will work:

 ```rb
 my_hash = { key1: "value1", key2: "value2" }